Aliases for MEP1B Gene

 GeneCards Summary for MEP1B Gene

-MEP1B (Meprin A, Beta) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
+MEP1B (Meprin A Subunit Beta) is a Protein Coding gene.
+Among its related pathways are Protein digestion and absorption and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include metalloendopeptidase activity and metallopeptidase activity.
 An important paralog of this gene is ASTL.

 UniProtKB/Swiss-Prot for MEP1B Gene